-Led by scientists at the Technical University of Delft
+Led by scientists at Delft University of Technology

 The focus in the M&I project is not only separating primaries from multiples, but also using both primaries and multiples in the migration process (FWM).
 Hence, multiples are considered as important information.
 In addition, the migration process has been extended to simultaneously estimate velocity as well (JMI).
 We expect that multiple utilization and simultaneous velocity estimation will improve the quality of seismic images beyond expectation

-Led by scientists at the Technical University of Delft (‘Delphi team’), ca. 30 international companies in the geo-energy sector finance together new options in the field of geophysical imaging.
-With modern geo-imaging technology it is possible to look into the earth at large depths, making the complex geological structures visible and showing the composition and properties of rocks in great detail.
+Led by scientists at Delft University of Technology (the ‘Delphi team’), ca. 25 international companies in the geo-energy and geo-technical sector finance together new options in the field of geophysical imaging.
+With modern geo-imaging technology it is possible to look into the earth at both shallow and large depths, making the complex geological structures visible and showing the composition and properties of rocks in great detail.

 The research findings – being distributed in the form of reports, presentations and algorithms – are pre-competitive and are used by all participating companies to update their vision of the future.
 In addition, the Delphi algorithms function as an enabling ‘technology platform’ for the renewal of their products and services portfolio.
 Delphi creates options for the future.
 The participating companies make their own choices about what they do with those options.

 The research within Delphi is based on maximizing the information from geophysical measurements and optimally making use of prior knowledge in terms of gravity data, EM and geologic information.
 Within this framework the topics of acquisition, processing, imaging and characterization of geophysical measurements are fully inter-connected, where the resolution requirements in the characterization phase drive the innovations in acquisition, within the given economic constraints.
-This is according to the Cyclic Innovation Model (CIM), which is the basis of our strategies.
+This is what we refer to as cyclic interaction.

 The full wavefield approach ensures that all higher-order scattering in the measurements are considered as part of the total illumination of the subsurface.
 In this way, all ‘noise’ in the data becomes ‘signal’, multi-scattering problems become opportunities for additional illumination!
 Furthermore, the strategic use of Artificial Intelligence and Machine Learning technology provides a great support to our physics-based solutions.